Blog

 What Knowledge Work Infrastructure Actually Requires

 Knowledge work has never had equivalent infrastructure.
-We've built tools for execution (documents, spreadsheets, presentations) but not for the thinking, collaboration, and decision-making that happens before execution.
+We've built tools for execution (documents, spreadsheets, presentations) but not for the unstructured thinking, collaboration, and decision-making that happens before execution.

-Here's what that infrastructure needs to include.
+Here's what that infrastructure needs to include:

-1. Explicit, Editable Context (Not AI Guesswork)
+2. Explicit, Editable Context (Not AI Guesswork)

 Investors have correctly identified context as the "trillion-dollar problem" in enterprise AI.
 Current approaches fall short in predictable ways.